deleolajide/inspired-social/plugin/wp-content/plugins/buddypress-media/readme.txt

 == Upgrade Notice ==

-= 3.7.2 =
+= 3.8.5 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Pagination option in media gallery, Per page(per_page) option in gallery shortcode.
+Fix upload URL in activity

 == Sponsors ==